kevihan74/knapsack/README.md

 This program was written in python 3 and uses Tkinter as the GUI.
 SQLite is the database used to store the passwords, usernames, and site names.

 # Reqiured for running
 In order to run this software, you will need python 3 and Tkinter installed.
 You will also need to install PIL after python and tkinter are set up.
-Simply write "pip3 install pillow" in terminal(Linux, MacOS) or command prompt(Windows)<br><br>
+Simply write "pip3 install pillow" in terminal(Linux, MacOS) or command prompt(Windows).<br><br>

 For Windows:<br>
 Download from https://www.python.org/downloads/windows/ and download the latest version.
 Tkinter is included.<br><br>